 Overnight in hotel.

 We start the day with a visit to the local market to buy fresh ingredients for our mornings cooking lesson.
 Set in a charming rural village about 25 minutes drive from town, the class is hands on and will help unlock some of the secrets of Chinese cuisine.
 Relax, sit back and eat what you have cooked!
 Next you will be transferred to the airport for a flight to Kunming (or Chengdu depending on flight schedules), connected with a flight to Zhongdian, for our first taste of colourful Yunnan Province.
 In 2002 the Chinese government changed Zhongdian’s name to Shangri La as it declared it was the location described in James Hilton’s fictional novel "The Lost Horizon".
 Zhongdian is also known as Gyalthang in Tibetan and translates to Royal Ground referring to the rich and fertile pastures surrounding the city.
 This area is rated in the top 5 places in the world for high plant biodiversity and is famous as a favourite research area for famous Botanist Joseph Rock.
 Upon arrival you will be met and transferred to your hotel.

 Overnight in hotel.

-Today we complete our comprehensive tour of China with a transfer to the train station to take the high speed train to Kunming.
-On arrival in Kunming you will be met and walked to airport shuttle bus which takes you to the Kunming Airport, where the trip concludes.
+Today we complete our comprehensive tour of China a with a transfer to the train station to take the high speed train to Kunming, where the trip concludes.

 Please note: All international airports in China require 2.5 hours to check in and to go through the customs, so you should schedule any connecting international flight for the afternoon (after 15.00).